robcarver17/pysystemtrade/CONTRIBUTING.md

 Or, get your IDE or editor to automatically re-format files as you save.
 Configuration instructions [here](https://black.readthedocs.io/en/stable/integrations/editors.html)

+Note for pycharm users: The blackd plugin requires a blackd daemon to be running; add it to your crontab.

 Or, configure your local git install to automatically check and fix your code as you commit.
 Configuration instructions [here](https://black.readthedocs.io/en/stable/integrations/source_version_control.html)